SoaringMoon/WaifuNetwork/Archive/Threads/Work on my Elfdroid Sophie.md

 # 201
 >>7894
 Lol, this is were we are now.
 Great.
-In this amazing old Bladerunner PC Game it was possible to end it with getting away together with [spoiler]the android girl which looks like a 14yr old teen, and they didn't hint at "you would look at her like a daughter..."[/spoiler].
+In this amazing old Bladerunner PC Game it was possible to end it with getting away together with %%the android girl which looks like a 14yr old teen, and they didn't hint at "you would look at her like a daughter..."%%.
 Now they make even artificial women look a bit older and probably being "strong and independent".
 I don't mind the fembots looking like humans, but please let us have them quite young and pleasant looking.
 Why would some joy toy bot in the future have a foamy skin like the one in >>7894?
 Does everything need to look a bit ugly now?
 Her hands and head also look to big...

 >>7895
 They were busy discussing all the gender modifications requested by Twitter and friends, so I guess there was no time left.